 - A significant change in income that affects eligibility for subsidies

-What Happens If You Miss an Enrollment Period?
+What If You Miss a Deadline?

 If You Miss Your Employer's Open Enrollment